Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Methodology

 We now introduce the \sol{} framework, which is a graph state update algorithm for quantum error mitigation based on the Hamming spectrum structure of errors observed in quantum computing. \sol{} comprises a collection of observed bit-strings from the quantum algorithm, the system, the algorithm circuit, the algorithm-aware Hamming error model, and the iterative state-based update technique to reclassify erroneous results to their corrected respective bit-strings.

 \sol{} begins by modeling the Hamming spectrum of the algorithm by requesting the quantum processor characterizing statistics prior to analysis.
 This comprises error rates, qubit decoherence times, and topological constraints.
 Alongside the transpiled circuit, the Poisson parameter $\lambda$ is computed as described.
-Having generated the characterizing Poisson distribution of the circuit and processor, a circuit is induced and the respective observed probabilities and observed bit-string counts are transferred into the vertices of a state graph known as the Bayesian network, where the number of vertices is at most the number of shots on the quantum processor.
-Each vertex is linked by the value of $Poiss(\lambda,k)$ where $k$ is the Hamming distance between the two vertices.
-To be scalable, a edge is only created if the edge weight is greater than a probability threshold $\epsilon$, which is set to $0.05$ in this work, as with the lambda range and circuit sizes introduced, this captures the majority of connections for our problem sizes.
-In this way, the connection counts are kept low and the volumes of vertices are capped at the number of bit-string observations.
+Having generated the characterizing Poisson distribution of the circuit and processor, we induce a circuit and map the observed probabilities and bit-string counts to the vertices of a Bayesian network state graph.
+The number of vertices in this graph is equal to or less than the number of shots taken, N, on the quantum processor.
+Each vertex is linked by the value of $Poiss(\lambda,k)$ where Poiss refers to the poisson distribution, and $k$ is the Hamming distance between the two vertices, at most populating r edges.
+To ensure scalability, an edge is established only if its weight surpasses a probability threshold $\epsilon$, set to $0.05$ in this work, providing a worst-case complexity per update of $\mathcal{O}(Nr)$.

-Having established the state graph representation with edges and vertices populated, we perform state reclassification whereby each node has its probability and observation count attached to it.
+Having established the state graph representation with edges and vertices populated, we perform state reclassification whereby each node has a probability and observation count attached to it.
 For every node in the graph, we iterate over each connected node and compute the portion of observations from the prior node belonging to the former node according to Equation~\ref{eqn:update_flow_eqn}: